-2.1.1 Noise Unwanted Sound.
-2.1.2 Ambient Noise Totally encompassing sound in a given situation at a given time usually composed of sound from many sources near and far.
-2.1.3 Background Noise Background noise is normally defined as the A-weighted sound pressure level of the residual noise at the assessment position that is exceeded for 90% of a given time interval, T, measured using a fast time weighting, F, and quoted to the nearest whole number.
-2.1.4 Decibel The range of audible sound pressures is approximately 2 x 10 -5 Pascals (Pa) to 200 Pa.
-Using decibel (dB) notation presents this range in a more manageable form, 0dB to 140 dB.
-2.1.5 Sound Pressure Level The sound pressure level (L_p or SPL) is the instantaneous acoustic pressure and is measured in dB.
+- 2.1.1 Noise: Unwanted Sound - 2.1.2 Ambient Noise: Totally encompassing sound in a given situation at a given time usually composed of sound from many sources near and far. - 2.1.3 Background Noise: Background noise is normally defined as the A-weighted sound pressure level of the residual noise at the assessment position that is exceeded for 90% of a given time interval, T, measured using a fast time weighting, F, and quoted to the nearest whole number. - 2.1.4 Decibel: The range of audible sound pressures is approximately 2 x 10-5 Pascals (Pa) to 200Pa.
+Using decibel (dB) notation presents this range in a manageable range, 0dB to 140dB. - 2.1.5 Sound Pressure Level: The sound pressure level (Lp or SPL) is the instantaneous acoustic pressure and is measured in dB.
 Since the ear is sensitive to variations in pressure, rather than source power or intensity the measurement of this parameter gives an indication of the impact on people.
-The L_p is defined as:
+The Lp is defined as:

-$$L_p = 20 \, \times \, \log{10} \left(\frac{p}{p_0} \right)$$ p is the root mean square (r.m.s.) pressure of the sound in question (in Pa); and p0 is the reference sound pressure level of 2 x10-5Pa
+$$L_p = 20 \times \log{10}\left(\frac{p}{p_0}\right)$$